EbookFoundation/thoth-wiki/Home.md

 # Content Platforms and Distributors

-The following categorization in Content Platforms and Distributors has been adopted from Michael Clarke and Laura Ricci's draft report [*OA Books Supply Chain Mapping*](https://drive.google.com/file/d/1iCu5OlT1cFDyq6r6yBC6orgjoEMJthor/view).
+The following categorization in **Content Platforms and Distributors** and **Catalogs and Indices** has been adapted from Michael Clarke and Laura Ricci's draft report [*OA Books Supply Chain Mapping*](https://drive.google.com/file/d/1iCu5OlT1cFDyq6r6yBC6orgjoEMJthor/view).

 ## Content Platforms